qri-io/rfcs/text/0002-qri_dataset_definition.md

 Qri is not decentralized because it’s interesting, we are decentralized by pragmatic necessity.
 Moving data from one central source to another central source does not fix the problem.
-To fix the problem the data needs to be able to live anywhere.
-Building a foundation on which lots of people can bring talent to table.
+To fix the problem the data needs to be able to live anywhere, building a foundation on which lots of people can bring talent to table.

 ### Versioned
-Qri’s dataset versioning system is inspired by git, and signs each commit with your identifying keypair.
+Qri’s dataset versioning system is inspired by git.
+It signs each commit with an identifying keypair.
 Because qri is only about datasets, qri can do new things like generate commit messages for you.

 ### Content Addressing